 - Load for Scheduled Generation - Help Guide (395 KB, pdf)

 Existing Facility Load for Scheduled Generation (EFLSG)

-The approval of Rule Change RC_2017_03 requires AEMO to publish a forecast of the EFLSG Trading Intervals by 1 June of Year 1 of the relevant Reserve Capacity Cycle.
-These are provided for the 2018 Reserve Capacity Cycle in the file below.
+AEMO is required to publish a forecast of the EFLSG Trading Intervals by 1 June of Year 1 of the relevant Reserve Capacity Cycle.
+The forecast EFLSG Trading Intervals for the 2019 Reserve Capacity Cycle are provided in the file below: